 Mark zipper, magnet closure, and side opening (for turning) positions.

-Sew zipper pocket on the polka dot fabric.
-Refer to this tutorial for the zipper pocket making.
+- Sew zipper pocket on the polka dot fabric.
+Refer to this tutorial for zipper pocket making.

 Sew base seams as well.

-I am using ordinary 1/2″ magnets (small but strong magnets) as the magnet closure snap.
-If you are using those especially for bag and purse magnet closures, install it as per its instruction.
+- I am using ordinary 1/2″ magnets (small but strong magnets) as the magnet closure snap.
+If you are using the magnet specially meant for bag and purse, install it as per its instruction.

-Put a small amount of fabric glue on both sides of the magnet and attach it on the marking.
+- Put a small amount of fabric glue on both sides of the magnet and attach it to the marking.
 Cover it with a small piece of fabric.

-Slot the beige quilted piece into the polka dot, with right side facing each other.
+- Slot the beige quilted piece into the polka dot, with the right side facing each other.

-Sew and trim the top edges.
-Clip seam allowance on the zig-zag points.
+- Sew and trim the top edges.
+Clip the seam allowance on the zig-zag points.

 Align all corners and seamlines.
 Press it with a warm iron if required.